-The EPCAMR staff came up with another “thinking out of the box” idea to talk about AMD/AML with children at an elementary level.
-The EPCAMR Staff often make presentations in elementary schools at Field Days, Environmental Fairs, and Environmental Forums throughout the Region.
+The EPCAMR Staff came up with another idea to talk about Abandoned Mine Drainage (AMD) and Abandoned Mine Land (AML) with elementary school children.
+We often make presentations in elementary schools at Field Days, Environmental Fairs, and Environmental Forums throughout the Anthracite Coal Region.

-The idea was to create visually stimulating and eye-catching cartoon characters that represented villains and avengers that have evolved from the very same elements of nature that both pollute, and protect and restore the environment on the other end of the spectrum.
+The idea of this activity book was to create visually stimulating and eye-catching cartoon characters that represent villains and avengers that have evolved from the very same elements of nature that both pollute, and protect and restore the environment.

-The inspiration came from the colorful, although polluted pallet of abandoned mine drainage and its common characteristics–orange water, yellow water, green slime colored water, red water, gray water, black water, and even purple colored hues.
-From these colors and the metals and minerals associated with the AMD contaminated water, the Regional Coordinator was able to create the personas and physical traits for “The Pollution Posse”.
+The inspiration for this book came from the colorful, although polluted, pallet of AMD and its common characteristics – orange, yellow, green, red, gray, black, and even purple-colored water.
+With these colors – from the metals and minerals associated within AMD – the Executive Director, Robert Hughes, was able to create the personas and physical traits for “The Pollution Posse”.

-Landscapes were another natural feature that were included in the activity book.
-EPCAMR wanted to describe the formation of coal, the geology of a typical anthracite coal seam, features on an abandoned mine site, and what future reclamation of an abandoned mine could look like once the land use was re-contoured, regraded, and redeveloped.
-Culm banks, abandoned mine tunnels, different types of rocks and trees, water-filled pits, and abandoned coal breakers showcase the detrimental impacts on the environment.
-Reclamation, sealed up mine tunnels, future land uses for once abandoned coal breakers, visitor centers, and green grass, represent the post-redeveloped abandoned mine sites.
+Landscapes are another natural feature included in the activity book.
+EPCAMR wanted to describe coal formation, the geology of a typical Anthracite coal seam, features on an abandoned mine site, and what future reclamation of an abandoned mine looks like once the land is redeveloped.
+Culm banks, abandoned mine tunnels, types of rocks and trees, water-filled pits, and abandoned coal breakers showcase the harmful impacts on the environment.
+Reclamation, sealed up mine tunnels, future land uses for once abandoned coal breakers, visitor centers, and green grass represent the redeveloped abandoned mine sites.

-EPCAMR hopes that these characters and activities that are associated with the educational coloring book will teach elementary students about their local environment in order for them to relate to the physical features that are on the landscape in their own backyard and to understand why their streams and rivers run different colors.
-However, EPCAMR does present the fact that while there are pollution problems that we are faced with in our own communities, there are ways in which they could help to restore the environment through volunteering their time with community groups, non-profits, watershed associations, and local governments to reclaim these abandoned mine lands and to remediate the streams and rivers impacted by AMD.
-It is our hope that these students use the educational activity/coloring book to explore other facets of the environment that EPCAMR works in on a daily basis, through the exploration of our website and the other links provided within our site.
+EPCAMR hopes these characters and activities will teach elementary school children about their local environment, help them relate to the landscape features in their own backyard, and help them understand why their streams and rivers run different colors.
+Even though our communities face pollution problems, EPCAMR wants the children to know that they can help to restore the environment; through volunteering their time to reclaim these abandoned mine lands and remediate the streams and rivers impacted by AMD.
+It is our hope that these students use the activity book to explore other facets of the environment that EPCAMR works to reclaim everyday.

 Download the entire activity book here: